-We have a track record of successfully preparing students for employment – 100% of our students are in work or further study 6 months after graduation (DHLE, 2017).
-And we have a longstanding history of producing quality surveyors – we're celebrating 50 years of teaching surveying in 2019.
+We have a track record of successfully preparing students for employment – the last three HESA surveys (2017-2020) show over 90% of our students were in work or further study 18 months after graduation.
+And we have a longstanding history of producing quality surveyors, celebrating 50 years of teaching surveying in 2019.

-We hold the Athena SWAN Bronze award for gender equality and we're committed to promoting equality of opportunity and to making careers in built environment more attractive to women and under-represented communities.
+We hold a departmental Athena Swan Silver award for gender equality, and we're committed to promoting equality of opportunity and to making careers in the built environment more attractive to women and under-represented communities.

 Students can study the viability of coastal defences at Highcliffe, soil erosion on the Isle of Wight, and the longevity of railways at Meon Valley Railway.
 Our exceptional teaching staff help transform our students into graduates who are ready to become successful surveyors and civil engineers, complete with the technical skills and experience demanded by the industry.